 Private company limited by shares

-Directors – A company must have at least one director, who may be a natural or juristic person, resident or non-resident.
-Details of the directors are disclosed publicly.
+Directors – A private limited company must appoint at least 1 director, who may be a natural or legal person, resident or non-resident, without restrictions.
+Directors’ details are not disclosed in a public record.

-Registered Address – A company must have a registered address and office in Labuan, provided by a Labuan trust company
+Registered Address – A company shall have a registered address and office in Labuan, provided by a Labuan trust company

 Electronic Signature – Permitted.

 Re-domiciliation – Inward and outward re-domiciliation is allowed.